 But the intrigues and tales of this ancient beverage do not end there.
 Recently, when I talked to David Amutabi during the recent HOSEA 2014, I discovered interesting things about coffee I bet you also did not know.
 David is the Senior Barista at Dormans Coffee.

-If you are used to a normal coffee brew like me and the furthest adventure you have ever journeyed on is adding milk and sugar, then the world of cappuccinos, espressos, mochas and macchiatos, might seem alien to you.
+If you are used to a normal coffee brew like me, and the furthest adventure you have ever journeyed on is adding milk and sugar, then the world of cappuccinos, espressos, mochas and macchiatos might seem alien to you.

-David tells me that all the above are various preparations of the coffee drink which are differentiated by the level of pressure applied in their preparation and the amount of froth.
+David tells me that all the above are various preparations of the coffee drink, which are differentiated by the level of pressure applied in their preparation and the amount of froth.

-As a result of the pressurised brewing process, the flavors and chemicals in a typical cup of espresso are very concentrated.
+As a result of the pressurised brewing process, the flavours and chemicals in a typical cup of espresso are very concentrated.
 Espresso is the base for other drinks, such as a caffe latte, cappuccino, caffè macchiato, caffè mocha, or caffe Americano.

 Caffè macchiato, sometimes called espresso macchiato, is an espresso drink with a small amount of milk added (usually foamed milk).
-In Italian, macchiato means ‘stained’ or ‘spotted’ so the literal translation of caffe macchiato is ‘stained coffee’, or coffee with a spot of milk.
+In Italian, macchiato means ‘stained’ or ‘spotted’, so the literal translation of caffe macchiato is ‘stained coffee’, or coffee with a spot of milk.

-Cappuccino is a coffee drink topped with foamed milk.
+A cappuccino is a coffee drink topped with foamed milk.
 The name comes from the dressing habits of the Capuchin friars of Italy.
 It is made in a steam-producing espresso machine.

 Pour the espresso into the bottom third of the cup, followed by a similar amount of hot milk.
 The top third of the drink consists of milk foam.
 Seasoned baristas can conjure up artistic drawings using milk foam.
 As you may have noticed, the difference between Cappuccino and Caffè Latte is the proportions of milk and espresso.